tolicodes/articles/DevOps Message Broker.md

 | 4  | 3					| 5						|
 | 5  | 4					| 5						|

-And then we just dump it into D3's
+And then we just dump it into D3's [Graph](https://bl.ocks.org/cjrd/6863459) and we've got ourselves a visual representation.
+It even has a graph builder so that you can generate and rearrange graphs and save it to the DB.

+Now we have documentation of all of our services
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MDQ3MDAwMTYsMTc0NzAyNTkzMCwtNz
-Q5Mzg1MTAxLDE1MzY5MzE4MzddfQ==
+eyJoaXN0b3J5IjpbMTUwMTk2MjE5MCwxNzQ3MDI1OTMwLC03ND
+kzODUxMDEsMTUzNjkzMTgzN119
 -->